TJK Articles

 Acquired immunity is the body's memory bank; it gets built up over time as the immune system refines itself from past experiences.
 Getting vaccinated or fighting off a previous infection helps build this layer - teaching it to be able to spot the bug and have a quicker response on hand for next time it comes knocking

-7 Differences Between Innate and Acquired Immunity Every Kid Should Know About
+7 Key Difference Between Innate And Acquired Immunity

 The human body’s defense system is a remarkable network that protects you every single day without you even noticing.
 Immunity, in simple terms, is the body’s natural ability to fight infections and stay healthy.
 Yet, not all immunity works the same way.
 It is broadly divided into two forms, innate and acquired, each playing a distinct but complementary role.
 The innate immune system acts instantly, like a guard standing at the gate, while the acquired immune system learns from experience, building memory and precision over time.
 Understanding their differences helps you appreciate how your body balances quick protection with long-term defense.